-Supervisors are expected to investigate all work-related injuries to determine cause(s) and prevent recurrence and submit the Supervisor Injury and Illness Reporting form within 24 hours of the incident to leaves@usfca.edu.
+Supervisors are expected to investigate all work-related injuries to determine cause(s) and prevent recurrence and submit the Injury and Illness Reporting form within 24 hours of the incident.
 In cases involving hazardous materials or agents, or special circumstances, EH&S will work with the supervisor to evaluate the hazard and establish needed corrections.